tobyjaffey/cctl/cctl-rf/README.markdown

 Connect the first board via serial to the device running the cctl-prog.

-Use the cctl-prog with -w option.
+Use the cctl-prog with the -w option.

 Building
 --------
-The code has been tested with SDCC version 3.2.0
+The code has been tested with SDCC, version 3.2.0

 Radio Protocol
 --------------
-On reset the bootloader will send 18 packets containing this:
+On reset the bootloader will send 18 packets containing the following:

 <- `0x02 0xFD 0x10`